Highlights of County Sligo

 Knocknarea – Maeve’s Cairn

 A giant 60 foot unexcavated cairn lies atop Knocknarea mountain outside Sligo town.
-Dating back 5,000 years this tomb is said to be the final resting place of the legendary Queen Maeve of Connaught who is said to have been interred stand so she could face her enemies.
+Dating back 5,000 years this tomb is said to be the final resting place of the legendary Queen Maeve of Connaught who is said to have been interred standing upright so she could face her enemies.

 The ruins of the mid 13th century Sligo Abbey (also known as The Convent of the Holy Cross) can be found in Sligo Town.
 Visitors will be able to see carvings on tombs, the cloister and a fantastic example of a finely sculptured stone alter.
 A large number of headstones can also be viewed onsite as the Abbey used to be the burial ground for the town of Sligo.